christinac/teachapcs/reference/md/io-print.md

 #Printing

-When programming, it is usefull to print information to the terminal screen/console output window.
+When programming, it is useful to print information to the terminal screen/console output window.
 For example, if you have a program that takes an integer dollarAmount as input, and it returns the amount with sales tax / meals tax, the program would print out the final amount to the screen.
 Here is a basic example of printing to the screen:

   System.out.println("Hello World!"); //prints Hello World!